sayedhfatimi/the-contemplative-path-posts/2025-04-29-the-sweller-load-rethinking-human-learning-efficiency-in-the-age-of-ai/post.md

 In this future, the old struggle between information overload and human limitation begins to dissolve.
 Instead, we enter an era where AI and human memory form a symbiotic partnership — with machines shaping, pacing, and andlifying our very ability to think.

-Cognitive Load Theory showed us that learning isn’t just about effort — it’s about architecture.
+Cognitive Load Theory showed us that learning isn't just about effort — it's about architecture.

 The Sweller Load reframes that architecture as dynamic, adaptable, and ultimately engineerable.